-Information in Pure will also be used to update RCUK's Research Outcomes System (ROS).
+Information in Pure is used to update RCUK's Research Outcomes System (ROS).
 The ROS is an openly accessible web-based system which provides information about the research outcomes of grants made by AHRC, BBSRC, ESRC and EPSRC.
 In order to avoid grant holders having to input outcomes information about their research in both ROS and Pure, the College has agreed it will supply this information to ROS centrally by drawing on data within Pure.
-Again, it is essential that information in Pure is kept up-to-date and links made between outputs and projects.
+It is essential that information in Pure is kept up-to-date and links made between outputs and projects.

 Pure, Open Access and our Institutional Repository

 Pure is also the main interface with the College's Institutional Repository.
 You can submit material into the Repository through Pure and in line with the College's commitment to Open Access, this will enable research outputs be made freely accessible in the public domain.